 In some cases, you can actually use both a concrete stain and a concrete dye to achieve a unique concrete tint.
 That said, what is the best way to go about choosing one or the other?

 • You’re working on an exterior surface.
-Stains are better able to withstand ultraviolet light and are also less likely to wash away when exposed to the elements.
+Stains can withstand ultraviolet light better and are less likely to wash away when exposed to the elements.
 If you’re set on using a dye, you’ll need to apply a UV sealer—even if your installation is located indoors!

 • You want to imitate another material, such as polished marble or tanned leather.